The Story Behind the Remembrance Poppy

 Fund Raising for France with Poppies

-A French woman by the name of Madame Anna E Guérin was present at the 29th September National American Legion convention.
+A French woman by the name of Madame Anna E Guérin was present at the 29 September National American Legion convention.
 Anna was a representative of the French YMCA Secretariat.
-She was inspired by Moina Michael's idea of the poppy as a memorial flower and she also believed that the scope of the Memorial Poppy could be expanded to help the needy.
-She considered that artificial poppies could be made and sold as a way of raising money for the benefit of the French people, especially the orphaned children, who were suffering as a result of the war.
+Anna considered that artificial poppies could be made and sold as a way of raising money for the benefit of the French people, especially the orphaned children, who were suffering as a result of the war.

 Anna was determined to introduce the idea of the memorial poppy to the nations which had been Allied with France during the First World War.
 During 1921 she made visits or sent representatives to America, Australia, Britain, Canada and New Zealand.